RemonComputer/Robotic-Nano-Degree-Project-5/Packages_Description.md

 - It has a local and global planners, it has global and local planners.
 - It uses the map and the laser sensors to detect objects and plan a path.
 - It used the updated odometry.
+- The package mainly uses the famous Dijekstra algorithm which finds the shortest path from the robot to the goal pose.
+- The package also have some parameters onto the clearance of the robot with the obstacles among others.

 ## add_markers
 - This package adds virtual markers to be picked by the robot.